solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 }
 ```

 Objects that implement this interface are used as factories for authentication service instances.
-After Gloo detects a
+After Gloo Edge detects a
 reference to your plugin on a Virtual Service and loads it, it will call the `NewConfigInstance` function to get an
 object to deserialize the plugin configuration into.